Overview of the platform

 Useful Areas in ARCHITEChTURES

 • Assisted Mode: it is inside the Auto button.
 Here we edit the geometry of the project and we can change specific elements ourselves.
 This type of changes are always made in the central window.
-We can perform two types of interactions:
+We can perform the following interactions:

 • Contour edits: in them we modify the contours of the dwellings or the position of the core.
 The AI reacts to our changes by modifying the interior layout of the dwellings we have changed.
 And, of course, it will do so using the housing sizing criteria we give it.